Helen Bleazard

 Helen Bleazard (born 14 August 1990) is a former English–born footballer who played for the Welsh national team and Yeovil Town.
 She previously played in the FA WSL for Bristol Academy and Chelsea Ladies.
 Bleazard usually plays as a wide midfielder or forward and switched allegiance to Wales after playing for England at youth level.

+Bleazard was appointed manager of the AFC Bournemouth women's team in September 2025 following her retirement after 3 seasons with said squad, the retirement of long-term manager Steve Cuss and a short stint as interim manager.
+The team had been promoted to FA Women's National League Southern Premier, the 3rd tier of English soccer, for the first time.

 Club career

 After joining local side Yeovil Town at the age of nine, Bleazard eventually moved on to FA Women's Premier League club Bristol City at the end of season 2004–05.

 Bleazard signed a contract with FA WSL club Bristol Academy in February 2011.
-She helped the club qualify for the UEFA Women's Champions League for the first time, by scoring in a 3–0 FA Women's Cup semi–final win over Liverpool Ladies at Haig Avenue.
+She helped the club qualify for the UEFA Women's Champions League for the first time, by scoring in a 3–0 FA Women's Cup semi–final win over Liverpool at Haig Avenue.
 At the FA Women's Cup final at the Ricoh Arena in May 2011 Bleazard struck the crossbar with a free kick, but Bristol were beaten 2–0 by Arsenal.

-In February 2012 Bleazard signed for Bristol's WSL rivals Chelsea Ladies.
+In February 2012 Bleazard signed for Bristol's WSL rivals Chelsea.
 She played for her new club in the 2012 FA Women's Cup Final, but they lost to Birmingham City on penalties after a 2–2 draw.
 After two seasons with Chelsea, Bleazard agreed a deal to return to Yeovil, whose application to the new second level of an enlarged WSL has been successful.
 Yeovil's chairman was enthused by the transfer, describing Bleazard as: "the best female player the town of Yeovil has ever produced."